medusajs/medusa/docs/content/deployments/server/deploying-on-digital-ocean.md

 ---

-## Run Commands on Your Server
+## Run Commands on Your Backend

-To run commands on your server, you can access the console on the App’s page by choosing the Console tab.
-This opens a console in your browser where you can run commands on your server.
+To run commands on your backend, you can access the console on the App’s page by choosing the Console tab.
+This opens a console in your browser where you can run commands on your backend.

 For example, you can run the following commands to create a new admin user: